Afton, New York: History

 The area of Afton was first settled around 1786.
 The town of Afton was founded from part of the town of Bainbridge in 1857.

 Bainbridge and Afton were once combined as one town called Jericho.
 A particularly severe winter storm left residents starving or freezing to death from lack of supplies in the area which is now known as Afton.
 The cold and snow had been so severe, the townspeople of what is now Bainbridge refused to help.
 When spring came, hard feelings were had by the rural residents, and the town of Jericho split into two.
 Afton was named from a line in a poem cherished by the town, and also named with an "A" because it came first alphabetically, so that it came before "Bainbridge" on state registers.
 Afton was once called "Clinton" after General George Clinton, and was jokingly called "Jockey Port" due to the horse raceway in Afton.

 It was also previously known as "South Bainbridge" as it was created from the southern part of the town of Bainbridge.

 Joseph Smith, founder of the Church of Jesus Christ of Latter-day Saints, was married to Emma Hale in Afton.
 The marriage took place at the site of what is now the Afton Fairgrounds and Raceway.

 Afton was a stop on the Underground Railroad for slaves escaping from the South.
 Some houses in Afton are found to have secret rooms and staircases, as in a house on Pleasant Avenue.

 Geography

-According to the United States Census Bureau, the town has a total area of 120.5 sqkm, of which 118.7 sqkm is land and 1.8 sqkm, or 1.46%, is water.
+According to the United States Census Bureau, the town has a total area of 120.5 sqkm, of which 118.7 sqkm is land and 1.8 sqkm, or 1.46% of it is water.

 Interstate 88 and the Susquehanna River pass through the town.
 New York State Route 7 intersects New York State Route 41 at Afton village.

 The western and southern town lines are the border of Broome County, and the eastern town boundary is the border of Delaware County.